 Peter Nilsson, the founder and Director of the Auckland Yoga Academy, has been immersed in the practice and study of yoga from the age of 30.
-Now at the young age of 71 he endeavours to live life by the principles of yoga.
+Now at the young age of 74 he endeavors to live life by the principles of yoga.
 The Auckland Yoga Academy is a reflection of the culmination of this yogic journey of love and dedication.

 Introduced to Ashtanga Yoga in 1993, Peter met the living Master Sri K Pattabhi Jois in Mysore, India.
 Without hesitation and with complete faith and enthusiasm, he embraced Pattabhi Jois as his guru.
 Over a period of 20 years, he stayed with his teacher in India 18 times, living and learning yoga for two months per visit.
 In 1999 and 2002 he and his wife Jude Hynes hosted Pattabhi Jois’s visits to NZ.
 In 2005 they also hosted a visit by Guruji’s grandson Sharath.

 Peter believes that yoga is a process of transformative change and not just a physical practice.
 Since the year 2000 he has been practicing Kumbhaka Pranayama plus meditation on the chakras along with his Asana practice.